shivam27k/Regular-Store-Website/README.md

 This README file provides an overview of the reusable store website template with smooth navigation, animations, and sections for customer reviews, team introductions, and contact information.

-`You can go throught the website template from this link`:
+`You can go through the website template from this link`:

 https://shivam27k.github.io/Regular-Store-Website/